ImKKingshuk/The-Code-Bird/README.md

 ```

 <h1 align="center">Contributing</h1>
-<p align="center">We welcome contributions from the community to make Feed0 better for everyone.
+<p align="center">We welcome contributions from the community to make The Code Bird better for everyone.
 Whether you're a developer, designer, or enthusiast, there are ways you can contribute.</p>

 ### Getting Started